heinsaar/kaizen/README.md

 then deleting it through a pointer to base `std::string`, whether accidentally or on purpose.
 Any codebase is far more likely to experience problems and corrosion from the regular breed of bugs that are much easier to make accidentally.

-During development, the `kaizen.h` header is generated during build (see below for building).
+The `kaizen.h` header is generated during the build (see below for building).

 ## Examples
 Here's a taste of what you can do with Kaizen right out of the box: